Skip to the content.

 Type Description

-?
-Any type
+?, or any Any type

 boolean Boolean values, ie. true or false